 An AI electrical estimating tool uses artificial intelligence to automate the heavy lifting in the estimating process.
 Here's how it works in practice:

 Instead of manually selecting line items and entering quantities, you describe the job in plain language.
-Type it out or, with a tool like AceWatt, speak it using voice AI.
+Type it out or, with a tool like AceWatt, speak it using voice documentation.

 "200-amp panel upgrade.
 Current panel is a 100-amp Zinsco.
 Need to replace the panel, upgrade the service entrance cable, add a new grounding system, and install a whole-house surge protector.
 Customer also wants two additional circuits run to a finished basement — one 20-amp for a home office and one 15-amp for general lighting."